ImmutableSoft/AutoLM/README.md

 purchased on the Immutable Ecosystem.

 AutoLM is designed to be integrated in one of two ways; standalone or server assisted.
-Standalone used the installed software application to create an initial local license activation file.
+Standalone has the installed software application create the initial local license activation file.
-It is the simplest to deploy and is the basis for this Quick Use Guide next.
-Server assisted moves the local license file creation process to a secure server the creator controls (JSON/REST interface, etc.).
-This gives additional security as well as control to the license distribution process and can be tied into the end user registration requirements of the software creator.
-All the while still maintaining automation of the process.
+It is the simplest to deploy and is the basis for the Quick Use Guide next.
+Server assisted moves the local license file creation process to a secure server the creator controls, through any server interface (JSON/REST interface, etc.).
+This gives additional security as well as adding creator control to the local license file distribution process.
+This server interface can be tied into an end user registration requirement of the software creator, while still maintaining automation of the process.

 # Quick Use Guide